-Mimsy: On our first date, you mentioned the importance of having a “shared language” to talk about BDSM.
+Mimsy: On our first date, you mentioned the importance of having a “shared language” to talk about BDSM and kink.
 Although I had some experience doing kinky things and had researched terminology, I didn’t quite grasp what you were getting at until later—namely that a shared language helps provide a framework for play and ensures that everyone who’s involved understands how negotiation should work.

 Vagabond: I would go one step further and say that someone who doesn’t speak the language has the potential to be dangerous.
 An inexperienced submissive-leaning person might say, “Do whatever you want to me” during a first negotiation.
 This is perhaps the most basic and common kinky fantasy, but it’s essentially not negotiating at all.
 When this happened to me (while I was inexperienced as well), it made for less satisfying scenes, because I didn’t know the scope of “playspace.”
 I didn’t know what the limits were, and couldn’t feel free to take any chances.

 Mimsy: Hard limits vary so much from person to person.
 It’s not realistic to expect a Dom to be a mind reader or throw everything at the wall to see what sticks.

 Vagabond: Right.
 I’ve encountered people with limits that I could never have guessed, such as being grabbed by the neck, hair pulling, and light degradation.
 If someone isn’t communicating their fantasies, I become paralyzed and end up creating a boring scene.